 Meanwhile, Universal’s animated comedy MINIONS cost $74 million but has made $275 million so far (and rising).
 In contrast to this, the R-rated TED 2 cost $86 million and earned only $80 million.
 Even the notorious FIFTY SHADES OF GREY only made $166 million for Universal.

 Also, 20th Century Fox’s highest grossing movie of 2015 is still the animated family comedy HOME.

 Last but not least, Disney has two family movies above $200 million, INSIDE OUT and CINDERELLA.

 Given all these facts, can someone capable of using a calculator explain why the major studios (except Disney) are less interested in family movies than R-rated ones?Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!